nesanders/MAenvironmentaldata/docs/_posts/2017-04-02-dep-enforcements.md

 {% include /charts/MADEP_enforcement_vsbudget.html %}

-**DEP's level of enforcement activity has declined in near lockstep with the agency's funding levels.**
+**DEP's level of reported enforcement activity has declined in near lockstep with the agency's funding levels.**

 ## Enforcement types